-Beneficiaries of international protection and their reunited family members have free access to the labour market and can employ, self-employ or work without having to obtain a special working permit or to meet other requirements.
+Beneficiaries of international protection and their reunited family members have free access to the labour market and can be employed, self-employed, or work without having to obtain a special working permit or to meet other requirements.
 Their access to the labour market is also not conditioned by a market labour test.
 There is no difference between refugees and beneficiaries of subsidiary protection.

-The identification documents issued to beneficiaries of international protection contain a notification on the right to work, same as IDs for other aliens with this right, which helps prevent misunderstandings in practice.
+The identification documents issued to beneficiaries of international protection explicitly mentions their right to work, same as IDs for other aliens with this right, which helps prevent misunderstandings in practice.

 Beneficiaries also enjoy equal treatment to nationals with regard to the “active employment policy” programmes and other rights as unemployed persons.